taevonlewis/Flixster-Pt.-2/README.md

 Submitted by: **TaeVon Lewis**

 **Flixster Pt.
-2**is an updated version of [Flixster Pt.
+2** is an updated version of [Flixster Pt.
 1](https://github.com/lewist13/Flixster-Pt.-1/tree/uikit) that adds more advanced features such as networking and a collection view to display movies in a grid-like layout.
 With networking using URLSession, the app now fetches now playing movie data from The Movie DB (TMDB) API, allowing users to view more up-to-date movie information.
 The app also includes a UITabBarController to provide multiple ways to view movies and navigate through the app.

 The main feature of Flixster Pt.
 2 is the use of a UICollectionView to display movie posters in a more visually appealing way.
 Users can tap on a movie poster to navigate to the detail view, which includes a full description, title, and backdrop image of the selected movie.
 Overall, Flixster Pt.
 2 is a more feature-rich version of Flixster Pt.
 1 that provides a more engaging and interactive movie browsing experience for users.

-Time spent: **2** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features